skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Forwinol knew Mordan was undefeatable as a lich.
 If slain, his form would re-appear at the next sundown.
-The only hope was to find and destroy Mordan's Phylactery, the container of his life-force.
+The only hope was to find and destroy Mordan's phylactery, the container of his life-force.

-Most lich would hide such an item, but Mordan was proud and cunning, and his Phylactery was on display at the Citadel.
-And then Forwinol at last saw why Mordan was so fearless: The Phylactery was trapped with many spells so that none would dare destroy it.
+Most lich would hide such an item, but Mordan was proud and cunning, and his phylactery was on display at the Citadel.
+And then Forwinol at last saw why Mordan was so fearless: The phylactery was trapped with many spells so that none would dare destroy it.

-Forwinol was wise and learned in magic, and saw a way to defeat the Dread Lich without breaking the Phylactery.
-Instead he added to the spells of the Phylactery, making a new binding spell that would hold Mordan when he re-appeared after a defeat.
+Forwinol was wise and learned in magic, and saw a way to defeat the Dread Lich without breaking the phylactery.
+Instead he added to the spells of the phylactery, making a new binding spell that would hold Mordan when he re-appeared after a defeat.

 A tomb was built in an empty valley north of the mountain.
-The Phylactery was then used to seal his prison.
+The phylactery was then used to seal his prison.
 When all was ready, the armies met and defeated Mordan himself, at the cost of many lives.
-When he rose again, his form took shape within the tomb sealed with his own Phylactery.
-He was trapped, and could not escape without destroying his own Phylactery, and thus himself.
+When he rose again, his form took shape within the tomb sealed with his own phylactery.
+He was trapped, and could not escape without destroying his own phylactery, and thus himself.
 He had been outsmarted.

 But Lucan Forwinol knew this was not enough.
 Someday one of the many